beyond-blueprints/arch-katas-2023/README.md

 ## Assumptions

 - Road Warrior is not a booking agency.
 It provides the dashboard and notifications to the users.
-- System will collect user's identity information like Passport Number, any local identifiers that can be used to fetch the trip information.
+- System will collect user's identity information like Passport Number, any local identifiers that can be used to fetch the trip information at the time of initial setup of data post registration.
-- System will only show future events.
+- System will only show ongoing and future events.
-- All data sources support Pub/Sub model for updates and Road Warriors will subscribe to those updates to get real time updates.
+- All data sources support Pub/Sub model for updates and Road Warriors will subscribe to specific topics to get real time updates.

 ## The Architecture